Neuroglycerin/neukrill-net-tools/README.md

 BLAS Requirements
 =================

 Most of the neural net packages are going to require BLAS.
+However, most of the machines we're working with this stuff on should already have this set up.

 For Arch Linux
 --------------